 Colleen Alber joined us again on Wednesday afternoon to discuss Case Management and its powerful capabilities.
-During this time, she likened implementation of Case Management to an event like having a child or traveling the world; it is truly a life-changing event to an organization and its employees.
+During this time, she likened the implementation of Case Management to an event like having a child or traveling the world; it is truly a life-changing event for an organization and its employees.

 “Every customer that uses Case Management comes back and says, ‘I wish I found this sooner’.” – Colleen Alber, Hyland

 To prove her point, a case study was presented by Wake County, NC about their Case Management solution.
 In 2015, one department processed over 1,900 contracts, each of which had to be manually scanned and attached to the proper file.
 After Hyland’s Case Management was implemented, the entire contract development process was automated, with integrations creating electronic contracts within Wake’s ERP system.
 Without the pain and frustration of manual processing, employees are now free to get more work done, and departments are functioning more efficiently than ever before.